 The first part of a series about ”handy tools” – various problem solver units that can work wonders for your rig.
-In this article we meet the ever useful, but ever under-appreciated, Boss LS-2.
+As usual, when I start a series of articles, there is no real timeline as to when the following parts will be written and posted.
+But I’ll get there, any year now. 🙂 Anyway, in this article we meet the ever useful, but ever under-appreciated, Boss LS-2.

 The swiss army knife of pedals